Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose an Arhaus Mattress

-Start with sleep position and sensitivity: side sleepers and light sleepers should prioritize pressure relief (Memory Foam Plush or Premium Plush).
-If you sleep hot, the Luxury Plush stood out for a cooler, drier feel.
-If you’re heavier, mostly on your back, or you hate sagging, the Premium Firm is the safest pick.
+Start with sleep position and sensitivity.
+If you’re mostly on your side or you’re pressure-sensitive, begin with Memory Foam Plush or Premium Plush.
+If you run hot, Luxury Plush stood out for a cooler, drier feel.
+If you’re heavier, mostly on your back, or you hate sag, Premium Firm is the safest bet.
 For couples, choose Memory Foam Plush if movement wakes you; choose Premium Firm if you want a steadier shared surface.

 Limitations

 These mattresses skew toward premium pricing and a traditional retail delivery experience rather than compress-and-ship convenience.
-The coil models can transmit more movement than foam, and the firm tuning may feel too unyielding for pressure-sensitive side sleepers.
-The all-foam model reduces partner disturbance but gives up some edge stability and bounce.
+The coil models can pass along more movement than foam, and the firm tuning may feel too unyielding for pressure-sensitive shoulders.
+Policy note from Arhaus: mattresses have a 60-day return window, with a 10% restocking fee for non-defect/damage returns, and a 10-year mattress warranty.

 Arhaus Mattress Vs. Alternatives